 Home Plus offer the other type of equity release, known as Home Reversion.
 With Home Reversion the provider pays you a tax free lump sum for a portion of your home at a discount to the market price.

-Before we go any further the question you need to ask yourself is
+Before we go any further into releasing equity from your home, the question you need to ask yourself is

 Is Equity Release Right for Me?